alexslee/Scintillate/README.md

 A UIKit+AppKit-friendly way to either mask content, or show a loading state.
 Think: SwiftUI's 'redacted' modifier, for non-SwiftUI applications.

+## Internal implementation

+You can look through the code, but tl;dr, the effect is recursively applied as a ``CALayer`` per subview* (with optional use of ``CAGradientLayer`` and ``CAAnimation`` depending on your settings).
+These layers should be removed automatically for you when the effect is shut down.

+(* _Note: 'per subview' here refers to the absolute bottoms of the view hierarchy.
+I.e., thinking of it as a tree data structure, the effect will only be applied to leaves._)

 ## Usage

 ### Setup